pantelis/aiml-common/lectures/mdp/value-iteration/_index.md

 $$v_*(s) = \max_a \left( \mathcal R_s^a + \gamma \sum_{s^\prime \in \mathcal S} \mathcal{P}^a_{ss^\prime} v_*(s^\prime) \right)$$

 As an example if I want to move optimally towards a location in the room, I can make a optimal first step and at that point I can follow the optimal policy, that I was magically given, towards the desired final location.
 That optimal first step, think about making it by walking backwards from the goal.
-We start at the end of the problem where we know the final rewards and work backwards to all the states that correct to it in our look-ahead tree.
+We start at the end of the problem where we know the final rewards and work backwards to all the states that connect to it in our look-ahead tree.

 ![value-iteration-look-ahead-tree](images/value-iteration-look-ahead-tree.png#center)
 *One step look-ahead tree representation of value iteration algorithm*